Medicare Advantage vs. Medicare Supplements: How Do You Choose?

-As a general rule of thumb, most seniors prefer a Medicare Supplement plan because they know exactly how much they’ll spend each year, they can see their favorite doctors and physicians, and it’s predictable.
+Many seniors opt for a Medicare Supplement plan because they know exactly how much they’ll spend each year, they can see their favorite doctors and physicians, and it’s predictable.

-However, a growing number of individuals like the $0 premium that comes with many Medicare Advantage options, and they are willing to take the financial risk in exchange for it.
+However, a growing number of individuals like the lower premium and supplemental benefits that come with many Medicare Advantage options.

 The only way to know for sure what is best for you is to compare your options and make an informed decision.
 That’s where we come in!
 Our team of experts can help you explore what plans are available in your county and find out what type of coverage would work best for your individual circumstances.